The Border Collie - Breed Profile

 The typical black and white Border Collie has been a staple at agility competitions for decades.
 But to know if this is the right dog for you, you need to understand their temperament.

-Most Border Collies are very affectionate and enjoy spending time with their owners, especially in a work environment.
+Most Border Collies are very affectionate, extremely loyal and enjoy spending time with their owners, especially in a work environment.
 However, this breed takes some time to get to know new people and doesn’t particularly enjoy being around strangers.
 While a properly socialised Border Collie won’t be scared, aggressive or shy, they’ll act reserved towards strangers and stay alert in case of danger.

 They are also bred to be highly sensitive to noise and sight stimuli in order to watch sheep from afar.
 But in urban settings full of people, their good vision tends to make public places overly stimulating.
 Because of this, if you want to take your dog to the park or the restaurant to meet friends, this might not be the right choice.